joola/joola/_posts/2015-03-03-packing-joola-with-packager-io.md

 - Some dependencies require compilation, which may fail.
 - Dependencies have their own life-cycle, so we might have a situation where a user is using a newer dependency package than one we've tested.
 - The installation process can be lengthy if we include the `geo-ip` dictionary for IP lookups.
-- npm is designed for libraries, so the user ends up with `./node_modules/joola` instead of using "proper" system folders.
+- npm is designed for libraries, so the user ends up with `./node_modules/joola` folder instead of using "proper" system folders.
 - npm installation process does not relate to group, user, directories, permissions etc... creation, so we're quite limited in providing Joola as a service.
 - Users can install the package either globally or locally and we want to have uniformed configuration/logging/etc... folders.